 For example, some financial services firms offer holistic planning, which also covers more specialised areas such as tax planning and estate planning.

-Others are little more than execution-only brokers.
+Others are essentially just execution-only brokers.

 Whatever the promised or agreed servicing level is, get something in writing from the outset.
 Good advisers should have some form of servicing level agreement and you should hold them to it.
 You don’t want to end up like this poor guy.